-Parent participation in fundraising is essential to keep the cost of tuition down and add to the Endowment Fund.
+Parent participation in fundraising is essential to keep the cost of tuition down.
 The Sault Cooperative Preschool has one required fundraiser; the Super Raffle (selling 40 tickets at \$10/each or 2 tickets for \$15) or a \$300.00 obligation.
 The Preschool Board may decide to have various other fundraisers throughout the year that are on a voluntary basis.
 If and when these fundraisers are decided, the information will be passed out to the parents.